Gastroesophageal reflux disease: Surgery

 The standard surgical treatment for severe GERD is the Nissen fundoplication.
 In this procedure, the upper part of the stomach is wrapped around the lower esophageal sphincter to strengthen the sphincter and prevent acid reflux and to repair a hiatal hernia.
 It is recommended only for those who do not improve with PPIs.
 Quality of life is improved in the short term compared to medical therapy, but there is uncertainty in the benefits of surgery versus long-term medical management with proton pump inhibitors.
 When comparing different fundoplication techniques, partial posterior fundoplication surgery is more effective than partial anterior fundoplication surgery, and partial fundoplication has better outcomes than total fundoplication.

 Esophagogastric dissociation is an alternative procedure that is sometimes used to treat neurologically impaired children with GERD.
 Preliminary studies have shown it may have a lower failure rate and a lower incidence of recurrent reflux.

-In 2012 the U.S. Food and Drug Administration (FDA) approved a device called the LINX, which consists of a series of metal beads with magnetic cores that are placed surgically around the lower esophageal sphincter, for those with severe symptoms that do not respond to other treatments.
-Improvement of GERD symptoms is similar to those of the Nissen fundoplication, although there is no data regarding long-term effects.
+In 2012, the U.S. Food and Drug Administration (FDA) approved a device called the LINX, which consists of a series of metal beads with magnetic cores that are placed surgically around the lower esophageal sphincter, for those with severe symptoms that do not respond to other treatments.
+Improvement of GERD symptoms is similar to that of the Nissen fundoplication, although there is no data regarding long-term effects.
 Compared to Nissen fundoplication procedures, the procedure has shown a reduction in complications such as gas bloat syndrome that commonly occur.
 Adverse responses include difficulty swallowing, chest pain, vomiting, and nausea.
 Contraindications that would advise against use of the device are patients who are or may be allergic to titanium, stainless steel, nickel, or ferrous iron materials.
 A warning advises that the device should not be used by patients who could be exposed to, or undergo, magnetic resonance imaging (MRI) because of serious injury to the patient and damage to the device.

 Some patients who are at an increased surgical risk or do not tolerate PPIs may qualify for a more recently developed incisionless procedure known as a TIF transoral incisionless fundoplication.
 Benefits of this procedure may last for up to six years.

 Special populations

 Pregnancy

 GERD is a common condition that develops during pregnancy, but usually resolves after delivery.
-The severity of symptoms tend to increase throughout the pregnancy.
+The severity of symptoms tends to increase throughout the pregnancy.
 In pregnancy, dietary modifications and lifestyle changes may be attempted, but often have little effect.
-Some lifestyle changes that can be implemented are elevating the head of the bed, eating small portions of food at regularly scheduled intervals, reduce fluid intake with a meal, avoid eating three hours before bedtime, and refrain from lying down after eating.
+Some lifestyle changes that can be implemented are elevating the head of the bed, eating small portions of food at regularly scheduled intervals, reducing fluid intake with a meal, avoiding eating three hours before bedtime, and refraining from lying down after eating.
 Calcium-based antacids are recommended if these changes are not effective; aluminum- and magnesium hydroxide-based antacids are also safe.
 Antacids that contain sodium bicarbonate or magnesium trisilicate should be avoided in pregnancy.
 Sucralfate has been studied in pregnancy and proven to be safe as is cimetidine and PPIs.